Biblioranking fundamental physics: Ranking authors

 \subsection{Author metrics: correlations}

-The right panel of fig.~\ref{fig:Correlations} show the correlations among the metrics for authors within the whole \inspire database.
-The metrics are: number of papers $N^{\rm pap}_A$, number of citations $N^{\rm cit}_A$; $h$-index squared $h_A^2$; number of individual papers $N^{\rm ipap}_A$, number of individual citations $N^{\rm icit}_A$, PaperRank of authors $R_A$, AuthorRank of authors $\mathscr{R}_A$; citation coin $\CC_A$.
-We consider the square of the $h$ index since this is known to be almost fully correlated ($0.99$) with the number of citations \cite{Hirsch:2005zc}.
+The right panel of \fig{Correlations} shows the correlations among the metrics for authors within the whole \inspire database.
+The metrics are: number of papers $N^{\rm pap}_A$, number of citations $N^{\rm cit}_A$, $h$-index squared $h_A^2$, number of individual papers $N^{\rm ipap}_A$, number of individual citations $N^{\rm icit}_A$, PaperRank of authors $R_A$, AuthorRank of authors $\mathscr{R}_A$, and Citation-coin $\CC_A$.
+We consider the square of the $h$ index since this is known to be almost fully correlated ($0.99$) with the number of citations \citep{Hirsch:2005zc}.
 From the table we see that our metrics for authors differ strongly from the traditional ones, and also mildly differ between them.
 The main difference arises because of the difference between experimentalists and theorists, so that the metrics become more correlated if restricted within each group.
-However, the combined effect of dividing by the number of references of the citing paper and the number of co-authors of the cited one makes our new bibliometric indicators fairly uncorrelated from the existing ones.
+However, the combined effect of dividing by the number of references of the citing paper and the number of co-authors of the cited one makes our proposed bibliometric indicators fairly uncorrelated with the existing ones.